 How Do I Claim Compensation For A Data Breach? – Potential Payout Amounts

 When making a personal data breach claim, you could claim under the heading of non-material damage.
 Non-material damage compensates you for the psychological harm you have endured due to the accidental destruction of your personal data.
-You could claim compensation for distress, anxiety, depression etc. As we stated previously, providing evidence of your mental harm could help support your claim.
+You could claim compensation for distress, anxiety, depression etc.

-With this in mind, we have provided the following compensation table to help you understand how much you could receive in non-material damage.
+With this in mind, we have provided the following compensation table to help you learn how much you could receive in non-material damage.
 Many solicitors will use a document called the Judicial College Guidelines (JCG) to help them value claims, as it lists compensation brackets for different injuries at various severity levels.
 You can find some examples of these figures in the table below.

 Can Data Breach Compensation Be Made Up Of Material Losses?